airbr/Tiriti/README.md

-First, the Te reo Māori version, then the English, and then the translated Te Reo into English versions of the Treaty.
+First, the Te reo Māori version, then the English, and then the translated Te reo into English versions of the Treaty.

 ![te Tiriti O Waitangi](img/Tiriti.jpg)